Power to Persuade is a discussion blog and annual symposium focused on social policy.

 who we are

-The Power to Persuade is jointly directed by Dr Gemma Carey at the Centre for Social Service Research (UNSW Canberra) and The Women's Research, Advocacy and Policy (WRAP) Centre.
+The Power to Persuade is jointly directed by Dr Gemma Carey at the Public Sector Research Group (UNSW Canberra) and The Women's Research, Advocacy and Policy (WRAP) Centre.

 Gemma is a policy, public administration and public health senior researcher at UNSW Canberra.
 Most of her academic work focuses on joined-up government and the impact of policy on the social determinants of health.
 She has been working with the community sector for over ten years and is committed to improving relationships between academia, the community sector and policy.
 Gemma also tries to get away from the university from time to time.
 Gemma launched Power to Persuade (with Kathy) in 2012 while working at the University of Melbourne.
 You can find out more about Gemma over at academia.edu.
 You can contact her at email@example.com and follow her on twitter - @gemcarey.